Supporting Parents with Alzheimer’s Away from Home: A Complete Guide

 It’s important to note that approximately 60% of individuals dealing with dementia might experience wandering tendencies.

 This wandering behavior can raise safety worries, prompting the need for proactive measures to establish a safe and secure environment for your parents.
 One effective approach involves installing safety measures that safeguard against potential risks.
+For a broader understanding of establishing a safe environment, not just for Alzheimer’s patients but in other contexts too, take a look at Essential Safety Measures for Your Personal Training Business, which offers valuable insights.”

 This might involve placing locks on areas that could pose dangers, such as the kitchen.
 Additionally, take steps to secure hazardous items and ensure that pathways are unobstructed to minimize the risk of falls.